Hail to the Thief

 Hail to the Thief is the sixth studio album by the English rock band Radiohead.
 It was released on 9 June 2003 through Parlophone internationally, and through Capitol Records in the United States on 10 June.
 It was the last album released under Radiohead's record contract with EMI, the parent company of Parlophone and Capitol.

 After transitioning to a more electronic style on their albums Kid A (2000) and Amnesiac (2001), which were recorded through protracted studio experimentation, Radiohead sought to work more spontaneously, combining electronic and rock music.
-They recorded most of Hail to the Thief in two weeks in Los Angeles with their longtime producer, Nigel Godrich, focusing on live takes rather than overdubs.
+They recorded most of Hail to the Thief in two weeks in Ocean Way Recording, Los Angeles, with their longtime producer, Nigel Godrich, focusing on live takes rather than overdubs.
 The singer, Thom Yorke, wrote lyrics in response to the election of the US president George W. Bush and the unfolding war on terror.
 He took phrases from political discourse and combined them with elements from fairy tales and children's literature.
 The title is a play on the American presidential anthem, "Hail to the Chief".

 Following a high-profile internet leak of unfinished material ten weeks before release, Hail to the Thief debuted at number one on the UK Albums Chart and number three on the US Billboard 200 chart.
 It was certified platinum in the UK and Canada and gold in several countries.
-It was promoted with the singles "There There", "Go to Sleep" and "2 + 2 = 5", and short films, music videos and webcasts streamed from Radiohead's website.
-Hail to the Thief was the fifth consecutive Radiohead album nominated for a Grammy Award for Best Alternative Music Album, and won for the Grammy Award for Best Engineered Non-Classical Album.
+It was promoted with the singles "There, There", "Go to Sleep" and "2 + 2 = 5", and short films, music videos and webcasts streamed from Radiohead's website.

-The band members later expressed regrets about Hail to the Thief, feeling it was overlong and unfinished.
-It was followed by B-sides compilation Com Lag (2plus2isfive) in 2004 and the live album Hail to the Thief (Live Recordings 2003–2009) in 2025.
-Yorke reworked Hail to the Thief for Hamlet Hail to the Thief, a production of Hamlet that opened in Manchester in 2025.
+Hail to the Thief was the fifth consecutive Radiohead album nominated for a Grammy Award for Best Alternative Music Album and won for the Grammy Award for Best Engineered Non-Classical Album.
+It received positive reviews, and Rolling Stone named it the 89th-best album of the 2000s.
+In later years, the band members expressed regrets about it, feeling it was overlong and unfinished.
+It was followed by the 2004 B-sides compilation Com Lag (2plus2isfive) and the 2025 live album Hail to the Thief (Live Recordings 2003–2009).
+Yorke reworked the music for Hamlet Hail to the Thief, a production of Hamlet that opened in 2025.